Davinder Singh is a Polymath. He loves reading, learning and writing technical cookbooks about new technologies.

 1. Make sure raspberry pi is connected before proceeding.

-2. Click on green arrow on the top and select your device in the run window.
+2. Click on the green arrow on the top and select your device in the run window.

 Note: If you ran into error or device doesn't show up then go to following link or comment below with screenshot.